JamesH1978/klipper-1/docs/Installation.md

 # Installation

-These instructions assume the software will run on a linux based host running a klipper compatible front end.
-It is recommended that a SBC(Small Board Computer) such as a Raspberry Pi or Debian based linux device be used as the host machine (see the [FAQ](FAQ.md#can-i-run-klipper-on-something-other-than-a-raspberry-pi-3) for other options).
+These instructions assume the software will run on a linux based host running a Klipper compatible front end.
+It is recommended that a SBC(Small Board Computer) such as a Raspberry Pi or Debian based Linux device be used as the host machine (see the [FAQ](FAQ.md#can-i-run-klipper-on-something-other-than-a-raspberry-pi-3) for other options).